 Sport & Physical Education

 The government has chosen to invest in Primary School Physical Education and School Sport.
 They have done this by offering each primary school funding to be spent in any way the school thinks best to improve the teaching and learning of PE and School Sport in their school.

 Click the following link to more information about the PE/Sports Government Funding in Primary Schools

-Please click below to find out more about how we spend our funding
+Please click the picture below to find out more about how we spend our funding